 You can use the noindex directive to stop Google from indexing pages you don’t want to be included in search results, such as login or thank you pages.

 At first glance, it seems logical to include noindex on non-canonical pages, too.
 If you’re going to point search engines toward one main canonical page anyway, why not block indexing on the pages you don’t want to rank?

-The answer has to do with link equity, a process in which links pass authority and ranking power to other links.
+The answer has to do with link equity, once known as link juice, a process in which external or internal linkspass authority and ranking power to other links.

-To avoid losing valuable link equity, allow indexing on canonicalized pages and save the noindex directives for pages that truly shouldn’t be indexed.
+To avoid any negative impact on valuable internal link equity, allow indexing on canonicalized pages and save the noindex directives for pages that truly shouldn’t be indexed.

 It’s also worth noting Google no longer supports noindex in robots.txt, so be sure to use noindex in either the HTTP response headers or page HTML instead.
-To check if Google’s bots can access a page you don’t want to be indexed, try using the URL Inspection Tool.
+To check if search crawlers can access a page you don’t want to be indexed, try using the Google Search Console URL Inspection Tool.

 Take Advantage of Cross-Domain Canonicalization

 By canonicalizing pages across multiple sites, you can tell search engines you’d like them to index a page’s content on a single domain rather than each one individually.

 This is referred to as cross-domain canonicalization, a strategy often used to generate traffic from content syndication, i.e. content that’s re-published on sites other than the original.

 For instance, one news website (site A) may publish original content that’s then re-published on another news site (site B).
 Site A gets exposure and increased organic traffic, and site B gets fresh and relevant content.